pawasranjan/cse230/code/rectangle_header.markdown

 };

-// Since width and height private, we are forced to use setProperties(int, int) to set them.
+// Since width and height private, we are forced to use setProperties(int, int)
-// This allows us to enforce conditions on the input and also on how we set the values of
+// to set them.This allows us to enforce conditions on the input and also on
-// width and height.
+// how we set the values of width and height.
-// For example, here we force the width to be greater than height, regardless of the order
+// For example, here we force the width to be greater than height, regardless
-// in which the two numbers are supplied. void Rectangle::setProperties(int a, int b)
+// of the order in which the two numbers are supplied. void Rectangle::setProperties(int a, int b)
 {
     if(a > b)